-Molly was forever yielding to compulsions because she feared something terrible would happen if she didn’t.
+Molly was forever yielding to rituals because she feared something terrible would happen if she didn’t.
 For example, it felt to Molly as though she had to obey the thoughts in her head as though they were from an inner being, making her choose almost everything she did.
-That would be like what to wear, what to eat, which item to select on the shelves in a supermarket, and other things besides.
-It felt like the thoughts pushed her to double-check that she locked the doors and turned off the gas stove, and the taps, among other things.
+It included what to wear, what to eat, which item to select on the shelves in a supermarket, and other things besides.

-Molly was living in an imaginary world that felt real.
-It was like another being was inside that world, threatening her with strange ideas that thoughts could come true.
-For instance, when she was thirsty and had thoughts of wanting a glass of water, she knew the water wouldn’t just appear.
-It’s rational to get that.
+To clarify, suppose you’re thirsty and have thoughts of wanting a glass of water.
+You know the water won’t just appear.
+So it’s rational to get that.
 In other words, having thoughts about something doesn’t make it happen.
-But when Molly thought about the fearful thing in her head and then not doing what it wanted, well, she couldn’t think of it like the glass of water analogy.
-Instead, it scared her into believing its thoughts could transform and do the terrible things it threatened if she didn’t do what it wanted.
+But when Molly thought about the fearful thing in her head and not doing what it wanted, she couldn’t think of it like the glass of water analogy.
+Instead, it scared her into believing the thoughts could happen if she didn’t do what it wanted.
 In this case, she’d lost confidence in her authentic self and relied on rituals to protect her family.

 Before The Doubt

-But Molly also read that people don’t have doubts before an obsession.* For example, her fears of something terrible happened surfaced after developing OCD.
+But Molly also read that people don’t have doubts about terrible things happening before an obsession.
+For example, her fear of something awful happening to her family surfaced after developing OCD.
 Before that, she didn’t even think of it.
 So when she realised she didn’t have doubts before OCD, it changed her thinking.
 Instantly, Molly saw the absurdity of changing from the blue dress into the pink one.
 She realised it was okay to wear the blue dress because the fear was in her obsessional story, not the here and now.
-Nevertheless, it wasn’t so easy for Molly to put her new thinking into action.
+Nevertheless, it wasn’t so easy for Molly to put her new thinking into action just yet.

-Not checking further reduced what-if questions and eventually helped Molly see that needing certainty her family would stay safe was related to the fear, not her behaviours.
+Consequently, not checking further reduced what-if questions and eventually helped Molly see that needing certainty her family would stay safe was related to the obsessional fear, not her behaviours.
 In other words, whether she wore the blue or pink dress, it would make no difference to her family’s safety.
-She thus continued to systematically resist the compulsions with exposure and response prevention (ERP), the evidence-based treatment for OCD.
+She thus continued to systematically resist the compulsions with exposure and response prevention (ERP), an evidence-based treatment for OCD.

 In short, severing the association that rituals are the solution to ward off danger and reduce anxiety helped Molly recover through a graduated process of becoming less sensitised to her fear.
-Simultaneously, removing inferences for sense-information in the here and now made it so she could accept that she wasn’t uncertain about thoughts coming true before the obsession.
+Simultaneously, removing inferences for sense information in the here and now helped her see that thoughts only come true in the imagination.